It is a simple task to delete all photos from iPhone — or is it? What if you have 20000+ photos?

-If you are familiar with how iPhone albums works, you would know that photos are not STORED in the albums, meaning if you delete all the photos from cameral roll, they will be deleted from Favorites album too.
+If you are familiar with how the iPhone albums work, you would know that photos are not STORED in the albums, meaning if you delete all the photos from the camera roll, they will be deleted from the Favorites album too.
 Albums are only used as filters to group photos.

 To keep those hearted photos, you need some workaround.